maheedharak/fileService/README.md

 A datapoint table is created with the details of the file and a unique id The unique datapointid along with the data is stored is saved in the db.

+FileServiceApplication is the entry point.
+The application can be used as a standalone jar